-Liquidity: A liquid market will allow a trader to enter an exit a trade quickly.
-Without liquidity a trader may be waiting for their buy or sell order to be actioned, simply because there are no buyers or sellers readily available.
-The Futures markets are particularly liquid which is one of the reasons we choose to trade them.
+Liquidity: A liquid market will allow a trader to enter and exit a trade quickly.
+Without liquidity, a trader may be waiting for their buy or sell order to be actioned, simply because there are no buyers or sellers readily available.
+The Futures markets are particularly liquid, which is one of the reasons we choose to trade them.

 Volume: Volume describes the number of contracts being exchanged by buyers and sellers at a given point in time.
 A market with a high level of volume will have more liquidity and can provide larger movements if momentum begins to occur.

 Volatility: Volatility will indicate how far price is able to move.
 The more volatility in a market the more opportunity there is to make large profits.
 Remember, where there is an opportunity to make greater profits there are also risks of making greater losses.
 Always observe risk management techniques when trading a volatile market.

 Day Trading strategies

 In this section, we will look at the different types of Day Trading strategies available.

 The markets spend most of their time within a given range, big moves are not an everyday occurrence.
 There are typically common highs and lows that the market or an equity will trade in between.
 Trading ranges can be found between multiple timeframes, there may be a common range over a daily, monthly, yearly, period of time.